-- staff will avoid having children’s or young people’s personal mobile numbers and will instead seek contact through a parent or guardian
+- Coaches and Club volunteers will avoid having children’s or young people’s personal mobile numbers and will instead seek contact through a parent or guardian

-- we’ll seek parental permission on each occasion we need to contact children or young people directly; the purpose for each contact will be clearly identified and agreed upon
+- we’ll seek parental/guardian permission on each occasion we need to contact children or young people directly; the purpose for each contact will be clearly identified and agreed upon

-- texts will be used for communicating information – such as reminding children or young people about upcoming events, which kit to bring or practice timings – and not to engage in conversation
+- texts will be used for communicating information – such as reminding children or young people about upcoming events, what kit to bring or practice timings – and not to engage in conversation

-- if a young person misinterprets such communication and tries to engage a staff member in conversation, the member of staff will take the following steps:
+- if a young person misinterprets such communication and tries to engage in conversation, the coach or Club volunteer will take the following steps:

 - end the conversation or stop replying